Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

 --header 'Authorization: Bearer '$TOKEN
 ```

-will return relationships that were added and removed between mentioned revisions:
+returns relationships that were added and removed between the mentioned revisions:

 ```json
 {